 HP LoadRunner v/s JMeter

-A market is flooded with performance testing tools such as NeoLoad, Load Runner, VSTS etc. hence it is utmost important to know where does JMeter fits in.
+The market is flooded with performance testing tools such as NeoLoad, Load Runner, VSTS etc. Hence, it is of utmost importance to know where JMeter fits in.
 Load Runner is a major player in terms of performance testing due to its extensively high technical support but it is a highly paid tool with one license costing too much for a small-scale enterprise.

-Below are some of the difference between LoadRunner and JMeter which makes JMeter an obvious choice for the majority.
+Below are some of the differences between LoadRunner and JMeter which makes JMeter an obvious choice for the majority.